fageer/my_app/README.md

 # my_app
 - This is a small application.
-- Using HTML & CSS & BOOTSTRAP & JAVASCRIPT.
+- Using HTML & CSS & BOOTSTRAP & JAVASCRIPT & API.